nismod/irv-autopkg-client/DISTRIBUTION.md

-## Building / publishing this Client
+## Publishing

 This project uses [Poetry](https://python-poetry.org/) to manage dependencies and packaging.

-Here are the basics:
-- Update the metadata in pyproject.toml (e.g. authors, version)
+To publish, first update the metadata in pyproject.toml (e.g. authors, version)

-- Publish the client with `poetry publish --build`
+Then publish to PyPI with `poetry publish --build`.